-A U.S. company may reach the Fortune 500 club through total revenues, but to remain in the Fortune 500 may require more focus as a culture club than a constant club.
+A U.S. company may reach the Fortune 500 club through total revenue, but to remain Fortune 500 may require more focus as a culture club than a constant club.

 Those with cultural blind spots are no longer fit to not only stay on top, but to keep up what is great to stay great.
 In a recent Fortune 500 review, 4 of every 10, companies, almost 50%, a decade later were gone.

 Culture represents the values, norms, assumptions, expectations, and definitions that characterize organizations or affectionately known as: the way things are done around here.